cmoody2/Internship_Code_Summary/README.md

 * **Update and Delete**

-	To add update functionality I utilized my previous form template with a few small changes.
+	To implement update functionality I utilized my previous form template with a few small changes.
 Both update and delete has their own functions as well as a function for delete confirmation.

 	![Index and Search Views](/images/story3_edit_delete_views.png)